THE NIH-NINDS CNCDP-K12 AWARD APPLICATION OUTLINE

 - Biological Sketch of Mentor(s) - Click link below to download Biosketch

-** The scholar(s) that have been awarded will receive a secure notification by email before or on December 8, 2017.
-The start date July 1, 2018.
+The scholar(s) that have been awarded will receive a secure notification by email before or on December 17th, 2018 for the start date July 1, 2019.

 - Important information about the bio-sketches: mentors may use the new NIH format for their bio-sketches, applicants can use the simplified "OLD' bio-sketches format.
 We recommend the simple format for the applicants who may have fewer scientific contributions, but mentors do not have the change from the format they are currently using.